Coolbreeze68/lepong/README.md

 # lepong
-A fully featured Pong clone made for Windows from scratch.
+A bare bones Pong clone made for Windows from scratch.

 ## Building
 The following PowerShell code typically does the job.
 Or you could use the CMake GUI.